FreddieRidell/freddieridell.com/src/content/blog/2019-03-bailout-returning.md

    - thinkpiece
 ---

 Often in a function you have to deal with a special case.
-When I say "special case" I don't mean the sort of special case that's been tacked on later in a functions life ("ohh, `foo` does almost exactly what I need, if I just add a new parameter I can make it..." <- never do this).
+When I say "special case" I don't mean the sort of special case that's been tacked on later in a functions life ("ohh, `foo` does almost exactly what I need, if I just add a new parameter I can make it..." ←  (never do this)).

 In this situation, the special cases I'm talking about are ones that are know at the functions original authoring; eg: